rockettheme/docs/Docs/wordpress/themes/alerion/demo_copyright.md

 :   1. **Gantry Copyright** [30%, 31%, se]
 	2. **Custom Menu** [55%, 16%, se]

-Here's the widget breakdown for the Copyright section:
+Here is the widget breakdown for the Copyright section:

 * Gantry Copyright
 * Custom Menu